pojntfx/weron/README.md

 You can now start sending and receiving messages or add new peers to your chatroom to test the network.

 For more information, see the [chat reference](#chat).
-You can also embed the chat in your own application using it's [Go API](https://pkg.go.dev/github.com/pojntfx/weron/pkg/wrtcchat).
+You can also embed the chat in your own application using its [Go API](https://pkg.go.dev/github.com/pojntfx/weron/pkg/wrtcchat).

 ### 4. Measure Latency with `weron utility latency`

-An insightful metric of your network is it's latency, which you can measure with this utility; think of this as `ping`, but for WebRTC.
+An insightful metric of your network is its latency, which you can measure with this utility; think of this as `ping`, but for WebRTC.
 First, start the latency measurement server like so:

 ```shell
 $ weron utility latency --community mycommunity --password mypassword --key mykey --server